klmmmv/thesis/chap5.md

 ### Nodes {#nodes}

 With the erlang platform, there also comes the feature of erlang Nodes.
+An erlang node is simply an erlang VM instance.
+Nodes can be connected to work together.
+It is a very important part of enabling distributed, scalable and fault tolerant applications.
+In conjunction with the paradigm of many small processes, distribution and concurrency are relatively easy to implement and maintain.

 Metaprogramming
 --------------------------------------------------------------------------------